Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 • bringing to responsibility primary or repeated;

-1. For organizations - 60-80 thousand rubles. with primary and 100-200 thousand rubles. with repeated misconduct;
+1. For organizations - 60-80 thousand rubles. at the primary and 100-200 thousand rubles. in case of repeated misconduct;

 Conclusion